transloadit/jquery-sdk/README.md

 - There is now a new parameter "maxNumberOfUploadedFiles", with which you can set a limit to the number of uploaded files.
 - There are two new callbacks implemented: onDisconnect() and onReconnect()

-*Version 2 of the plugin is DEPRECATED and will CEASE TO EXIST on September 30, 2017.
+*Version 2 of the plugin is DEPRECATED and will CEASE TO EXIST on January 01, 2018.
 Please upgrade to version 3 as soon as possible.*

 ## Usage